 The Beatles, Alice Cooper, The Doors, and many more bands and artists have material with lead vocals slightly or prominently panned left or right.
 These daring mixing moves can result in distinct sounding songs and passages.
 An easy way to experiment with panning vocals is by using mix automation.
 This way you can mess around with swirling vocals left and right just to hear how they move along the horizontal axis of the mix.

 But even in non-experimental passages, panning vocals can have a major impact.
 When it comes to doubling vocals (like with rhythm guitars), panning both tracks opposite one another can add even more space to the mix.
 This technique often makes choruses stand out especially.

 6. Listen back through different sources, and in mono.

-Remember, just because your mix sounds great in your state of the art studio monitors doesn’t mean it will translate to someone listening in tiny mono speakers or earbuds.
+Remember, just because your mix sounds great in your state-of-the-art studio monitors doesn’t mean it will translate to someone listening in tiny mono speakers or earbuds.
 Accounting for this defines what mixing and mastering are all about, of course.
 But when it comes to panning, always switch to mixing in mono every now and then to hear how well your moves convert.
-Additionally, put on some different sets of headphones and earbuds to hear how the stereo image sounds without the crosstalk of stereo monitors.
+Additionally, headphone tips such as putting on some different sets of headphones and earbuds to hear how the stereo image sounds without the crosstalk of stereo monitors are really beneficial.

 Panning instruments and vocals can significantly enhance a mix.
 The hardest part is knowing where to go, and how far.
 While these decisions ultimately come down to preference and experimentation, these six tips can help you get started.
 The stereo field is open to you, so get creative and fill it with a great sounding mix!